nemanjamt/digital-library/.docs/Threat Assesment.md

 ## 5. Final Report Generation
 ### 🧪 Description:
-Collates results from all tools into a single unified report for analysis, auditing, and traceability.
+Combines results from all tools into a single unified report for analysis, auditing, and traceability.

 ### 🛡️ Benefits:
 - Improved visibility of risks